steieio/pico-dirty-blaster/docs/uf2jbc.md

 # JBC to UF2 Utility

-This tool converts an Altera JBC file into a UF2 file that can be loaded into a microcontroller to program an FPGA.
+This tool enables Drag-n-Drop programming of an FPGA.
+It converts an Altera JBC file into a UF2 file that can be loaded into a microcontroller to program an FPGA.
 It takes an existing JBC player firmware file in UF2 format and adds the JBC data along with a header describing the JBC file to the player firmware.

+To use the output file, connect the Raspberry Pi Pico board to the JTAG signals on the FPGA.
+The [Pico-Dirty-Blaster project](https://github.com/steieio/pico-dirty-blaster) has several adapters to assist with these connections.
+Next, hold down the BOOTSEL button while plugging in the Pico board to activate the flashloader.
+When the drive appears on your computer, drag-n-drop the UF2 file onto the drive to transfer the image to the Pico board.
+After the image is written to the Pico board, it will reboot and run the JBC player to load the FPGA with the JBC image you provided to the script.

 ## Generating a JBC File